 Along with activity logs found on the individual devices, all logged activity that’s recorded on company servers may be reviewed at any time.

-When activity is found that is not connected with an employee carrying out his or her assigned duties, the employer has the right to suspend or take other punitive action against the employee, up to and including terminating his or her employment.
+When an activity is found that is not connected with an employee carrying out his or her assigned duties, the employer has the right to suspend or take other punitive action against the employee, up to and including terminating his or her employment.

 14. That Includes Activity Conducted on the Company’s VPN

 The right of the employer to monitor activity conducted using company devices is not limited to the office.
 If an employee works remotely and connects to the company’s primary server using the employer’s Virtual Private Network, all communications, browsing activity, and other types of actions are subject to review by the employer.

 The best VPNs offer services in Canada – and globally – making it easier for employers to monitor all activity while still protecting the data from unauthorized access.
 Unauthorized use of company data or any any customer data that is considered proprietary can be used as a basis for ending the employment arrangement.

 15. Penalties for Data Theft or Manipulation Vary

 The penalties associated with accessing unauthorized data, copying or otherwise stealing the data, or manipulating it in any way can incur a wide range of penalties.

-That’s partially because of the severe consequences that result from being the victim of a data theft or a breach.
+That’s partially because of the severe consequences that result from being the victim of data theft or a breach.